Fancy going away somewhere special this winter, to enjoy sunshine, sights or some rest and relaxation?

 The Arctic Circle

-Whether this natural phenomena will put on a grand display, sadly nothing is guaranteed – except a wonderful winter cruise.
+Whether this natural phenomena will put on a grand display is down to Mother Nature, so nothing is guaranteed – except a wonderful winter cruise of course!
 A memorable destination on your itinerary will be Bergen on the west coast of Norway.

 The old wharf district here, Bryggen, is a UNESCO World Heritage Site.
 The island of Tromsø, known as the Gateway to the Arctic, is another interesting stop-off and home to the Arctic Cathedral, with the largest stained-glass windows in Europe.